ykumawat/twitter-api-todo-web-071717/README.md

 ```
 http://www.exampleapi.com/get-me-the-data
 ```
 The API might then wonder: "who the heck is this?".
 An API, just like a web application, might require some kind of authentication.
 This will occur through the use of API keys (also called tokens or secrets).
 You can sign up for a key (or keys) for a particular API.
-The API will then generate a super-secret key (or keys) for you that you include in your HTTP request to the API.
+The API will then generate a super-secret key (or keys) that you include in your HTTP request to the API.
 For example, let's say you sign up for a key to use the Petfinder API because you're building an app that uses that API to deliver data about adoptable pets to your app's users.
-You sign up for an API key, and receive it.
+You sign up for an API key and receive it.
 It might look something like this:

 ```
 ZaSdkfj84987326V381NHDKl15Qle